I oftentimes get asked “Nik – what powers YOUR business?”

 I have several hosting accounts just to protect myself with a little bit of diversity.
 I don’t like to have all of my eggs in any one basket.

 - Mom Webs is where I refer people who are totally new to online business.
-I’ve been a customer – and am co-owner of Mom Webs and have been for years.
+I’ve been a customer for years.
 They’re used to handling support from scared new online business owners.
 Highly recommend.

 You can’t go wrong with either choice.

-- Aweber – The service I’ve used since 2005 to manage all my newsletters, ecourses, and ezines.
-(If you get any emails from me, they come through this safe list managing service.)
+- ConvertKit – I recently left the service I used since 2005 to manage all my newsletters, ecourses, and ezines.
+(If you get any emails from me, they now come through this safe list managing service.)
+They are marketing-friendly, easy to use, and I'm getting a lot of flexibility that I've always wanted.

 If you create your own ebooks or audios and want to sell them, you need a way to take payments.